 The next few months will also see the debut of new series Sigmund and the Sea Monsters (October 13th) and If You Give a Mouse a Cookie (November 7th), a new animated TV show based on the books by Laura Numeroff and Felicia Bond.

-Season two of Wishenpoof premieres on Amazon on September 26th and the new season of The Stinky and Dirty Show is expected to also premiere this fall.
+Season two of Wishenpoof premieres on Prime Video on September 26th and the new season of The Stinky and Dirty Show is expected to also premiere this fall.

 Watch a preview and read more info below: